KQ vs JT: Preflop Equity & Odds

 How often does JT beat KQ?

-JT wins 35.4% of the time all-in preflop against KQ — a genuine underdog, but with enough live outs that the matchup is closer than the favorite would like.
+JT wins 35.5% of the time all-in preflop against KQ — a genuine underdog, but with enough live outs (about 1 in 3) that the matchup is closer than the favorite would like.